leedeen01/tp/docs/UserGuide.md

 #### <ins>Editing A Premium To A Person: `editpr`</ins>

-Edits the premium details of a person identified by the index number in the displayed person list.
+Edits the premium details identified by premium name of a person identified by the index number in the displayed person list.

 Format: `editpr INDEX pr/PREMIUM_NAME PREMIUM_AMOUNT`